kskalvar/aws-eks-cluster-quickstart/README.md

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

 ### Create Pod
+Use kubectl to create a single pod
 ```
 kubectl run web --image=kskalvar/web --port=5000
 ```

 ### Scale Pod
+Use kubectl to scale pod
 ```
 kubectl scale deployment web --replicas=3
 ```

 ### Show Pods Running
+Use kubectl to display pods
 ```
 kubectl get pods --output wide
 ```
 Wait till you see all pods appear in "STATUS Running"

 ### Create Load Balancer
+Use kubectl to create AWS EC2 LoadBalancer
 ```
 kubectl expose deployment web --port=80 --target-port=5000 --type="LoadBalancer"
 ```